Libbum/spherical-cow/README.md

 ## Deeply linked dependencies

+A large number of example files within this repository (but are NOT distributed as part of this library) have GPL licensing obligations.
+Below is one example:

-The [wayland-protocols](https://github.com/Smithay/wayland-rs/tree/master/wayland-protocols) library (released under an MIT license) is used by [kiss3d](https://github.com/sebcrozet/kiss3d) and [obj](https://github.com/Smithay/wayland-rs/tree/master/wayland-protocols), both of which are only extant in the examples directory of this project (and thus are NOT a part of the library).
+The [wayland-protocols](https://github.com/Smithay/wayland-rs/tree/master/wayland-protocols) library (released under an MIT license) is used by [kiss3d](https://github.com/sebcrozet/kiss3d) (used for visualisation previews in the examples).
 Content therein: the file `misc/server-decoration.xml`, is Copyright (C) 2015 Martin Gräßlin and licensed under the GNU Lesser General Public Library, version 2.1.
 You can find a copy of this license at [https://www.gnu.org/licenses/lgpl-2.1.en.html](https://www.gnu.org/licenses/lgpl-2.1.en.html)

+For a complete list of these obligations, please refer to the license information from the associated crates.
+The Fossa links above can also assist.